 KDF, or kinetic degradation fluxion media, is made from a combination of zinc and copper particles.
 Depending on the type of KDF media you opt for, you can use this filter material to remove everything from iron and hydrogen sulfide to chlorine and bacteria.
 Some types of KDF are suitable for managing scale and algae.

-While KDF media is another highly effective chlorine removal option, it isn’t quite as effective as activated carbon or granular activated carbon media.
+While KDF media is another highly effective chlorine removal option, it isn’t quite as effective as activated carbon or granulated activated carbon media.
 However, it tends to be cheaper to maintain and lasts longer than carbon.
 It can also be used to filter water at higher temperatures, which could give it the advantage over carbon for some uses.

 If you’re dealing with a particularly difficult chlorine problem, you could use a KDF media upstream of a carbon filter.
 The KDF filter would help to extend your carbon filter’s lifespan, and the carbon filter would be able to trap contaminant particles that had managed to pass through the KDF media.